ElisaBreeze/OpenWeatherAppDACD/README.md

 - The class OpenWeatherMapProvider implements the WeatherProvider interface
 - In the class WeatherController, there is a dependency with both WeatherProvider and WeatherStore
 - The module event-store-builder has the prediction-provider module as a dependency, to be able to use the StoreExceptions Class
+- The class JMSWeatherStore has a dependency on the class InstantTypeAdapter, used to serialize in this case
+- In the prediction-provider module, the classes JMSWeatherStore, OpenWeatherMapProvider, WeatherController, WeatherProvider and WeatherStore depend on the StoreExceptions class to manage the exceptions
+- In the event-store-builder module, WeatherEventReceiver depends on StoreExceptions to manage the exceptions

 ## Usage Instructions
 This program uses the java version 17.
 To run the code properly, you must insert your apikey through arguments in the Main class and set up ActiveMQ as the message broker.
 With this, the only thing left to do is to run the program and see how the weather data is saved in the specified directory, with the query date as its file name.
-It is important to know that this program is designed to run the task every 6 hours during 5 days, storing the data in the files created in the chosen directory.
+It is important to know that this program is designed to run the task every 6 hours, storing the data in the files created in the chosen directory.